Type Ia supernova Hubble diagram with near-infrared and optical observations: Discussion

+The intrinsic luminosity scatter $\sigma_\mathrm{intr}$ of SNe~Ia in the NIR was estimated from the GOLD and BN12 samples to be around 0.10 mag in both $J$ and $H$ bands.
+The scatter inferred from the other samples is larger, most likely because of unaccounted additional uncertainties arising from fitting under-sampled NIR LCs.
+The intrinsic scatter inferred from our and the BRONZE samples is in the range $\sim0.15-0.21$ mag and $\sim0.15-0.17$ mag in $J$ and $H$, respectively, i.e. larger by a factor of $\sim2$ and $\sim1.5$ than that inferred from the GOLD and BN12 samples.
+This difference might be related to the much larger flux variation in $J$ than in $H$ after maximum, $\sim1.3$ mag $vs.$ $\sim0.4$ mag, but it may also be an intrinsic property of SNe~Ia.
+Regardless of the reason, our results suggest that when working with under-sampled LCs $H$ band should be preferred over $J$.

-However, obtaining LCs with five points (plus one more if galaxy reference image is needed) is a considerable investment in terms of observing time at the world's most advanced and expensive observatory.
-Our results suggest that a better strategy may be to obtain a larger SN sample with single observation, preferably within 2--3 days from the NIR maximum.
-Depending on whether galaxy reference images are needed, with this approach it will be possible to observe by a factor of 3 to 5 more SNe.
-Considering the values of the intrinsic luminosity scatter that we estimate in the different samples and the results of the simulations, this appears advantageous.
-The SN discoveries will likely come from LSST, which will also have the capability to provide $B$ and $V$ LCs out to redshift $z\sim0.9$ \citep{lsst}.
-Taking into account that the minimum technical time to trigger JWST will likely be around 2 days, to observe a SN within a few days from NIR maximum, the SN candidates need to be spectroscopically classified as SNe~Ia at least one week before $t_{B_\mathrm{max}}$.
-Very effective selection of SNe~Ia for spectroscopic screening (90\% success) can be made by studying the early multi-color LCs of the candidates, as shown by \cite{2008AJ....135..348S}.
-Thus, together with a dedicated program to classify SNe~Ia on 8-m class telescope LSST should provide enough targets for NIR follow-up.
+One may then ask the question what is the best observing strategy when limited observing time is available.
+Should one obtain only well-sampled LCs with four or five points plus a reference image or three times larger sample of SNe with only one observation plus a reference image?
+Considering the values of the intrinsic luminosity scatter that we estimate in the different samples and the results of the simulations, the latter approach may be advantageous, especially if $H$-band observations can be obtained within two to three days from the NIR maximum.

+In the future most SN discoveries at high redshift will likely come from LSST, WFIRST and the DESIRE surveys, which will also have the capability to provide $B$ and $V$ LCs out to redshift $z\sim1.5$.
+Taking into account that the minimum technical time to trigger JWST will likely be around two days, to observe a SN within a few days from NIR maximum, the SN candidates need to be spectroscopically classified as SNe~Ia at least one week before $t_{B_\mathrm{max}}$.
+Very effective selection of SNe~Ia for spectroscopic screening (90\% success) can be made by studying the early multicolor LCs of the candidates, as shown by \cite{2008AJ....135..348S}.
+Thus, together with a dedicated program to classify SNe~Ia on 8-m class telescopes, LSST and space missions should provide enough targets for NIR follow-up to build NIR Hubble diagram out to redshift $z=1$.